hijonathan/dotsync/README.md

 Starting from a new machine and need to get back your dotfiles?
 This is what dotsync was made for.

     > dotsync restore ~/path/to/backup/dotsync.yaml

+## TODO

+- Tight github integration with save/restore.

+## Acknowledgements

+@tpetr for creating HubSpot/moxie, upon which the structure of this code is based.

+United Airlines flight #357 for being excruciatingly long and wifi-less.